Graduation and commencement

 Introducing OMBA’s Regalia Recycle Project!

-For the very first time, we are excited to introduce the OMBA Regalia Recycle Project!
-This initiative came to life thanks to OMBA alum Kaitlin Dumont (QST ’23) and 2025 OMBA graduate Ruth Steyn who wore the same cap & gown at their respective convocations.
+We are excited to introduce the OMBA Regalia Recycle Project!
+This initiative came to life thanks to OMBA alum Kaitlin Dumont (Questrom ’23) and Ruth Steyn (Questrom ’25) who wore the same cap & gown at their respective convocations.
 The OMBA Regalia Recycle Project is a shared spreadsheet that owners of Questrom regalia can fill out if they are interested in passing their cap & gown on to future OMBA alumni.
 It is meant to facilitate a process similar to Kaitlin and Ruth’s experience, it is the responsibility of each party to coordinate the transfer of the regalia.
 Feel free to enter your information to share with future OMBA graduates and partake in the OMBA Regalia Recycle Project!

 You can find detailed information about planning your visit to Boston on the BU Commencement website: https://www.bu.edu/commencement/visit/.
 Please be advised that this will be a busy weekend across the city, so we encourage students to book their travel and accommodations soon.